Stuck on the Next Chord? Build Progressions by Feel

 - Open the Chord Progression Builder

-- Set the key to C major and choose VIm (Am) as your first chord
+- Set the key to C major and the first chord to VIm (Am)

-- Set the emotion filter to Emotional and look at the suggested next chords
+- Set the emotion filter to Emotional and look at the suggestions — preview a few

-Pay attention to how the filter changes which chords get recommended.
-The same starting chord leads somewhere completely different under Bright versus Emotional.
-You’re hearing how mood and harmony are tied together, instead of just reading about it.
+Same starting chord, completely different suggestions.
+You’re hearing how mood and harmony are linked, instead of reading about it.

 |---|---|

-- Build tension — use V or VIIdim before your resolution
+- Build tension with V before the landing

 What to try next

-Build two progressions from the same first chord, one under the Bright filter and one under Emotional, and notice how differently they end up.
-Then take a finished progression and replace a single high-star chord with a one-star “adventurous” option.
-Often that one surprise is what turns a generic loop into something with a voice of its own.
-Theory narrows the field; your ear picks the keeper.
+Build two progressions from the same first chord — one Bright, one Emotional — and compare how differently they end up.
+Then replace one high-star chord with a one-star option.
+That single surprise is often what turns a generic loop into something with a voice of its own.

 Try With Sound